Differentially Private Federated Clustering over Non-IID Data: Introduction

 \subsection{Related works}

-To the best of our knowledge, only limited existing works target data clustering under FL setting.
-While many successful methods have been reported for traditional distributed clustering, they are simply parallel implementations of the centralized clustering algorithms \cite{Kmeans_2012,PKmeans_2014,DBSCAN_1996} or implementations through clustering representative data samples collected from distributed clients~\cite{DKCoreset_2013,Dis_kmeans_2016}.
-Apparently, the critical challenges of FL, such as massive clients, limited communication resources and data heterogeneity, were never considered, and the demand for privacy protection was also overlooked.
+Currently, many successful methods have been reported about traditional distributed clustering, however, they are simply parallel implementations of the centralized clustering algorithms \cite{Kmeans_2012,PKmeans_2014,DBSCAN_1996} or implementations through clustering representative data samples collected from distributed clients~\cite{DKCoreset_2013,Dis_kmeans_2016}.
+Apparently, the critical challenges of FL, such as massive clients, limited communication resources and data heterogeneity, were rarely considered, and the demand for privacy protection was also overlooked.

-The recent works in \cite{stallmann2022towards, Dennis21a, pedrycz2021federated, wang2022federated, hernandez2021federated} have considered the FL scenarios and presented FedC algorithms.
-However, most of them were developed by combining the simple centralized $k$-means algorithm (and its variants) with FedAvg~\cite{CE_DDNN_2017}.
+The recent works in \cite{stallmann2022towards, pedrycz2021federated,hernandez2021federated,li2021federated} have considered the FL scenarios and presented FedC algorithms, while most of them were developed by combining the simple centralized $k$-means algorithm (and its variants) with federated average (FedAvg)~\cite{CE_DDNN_2017}.
 Specifically, in each communication round, the clients employ $k$-means algorithms to obtain the local cluster centroids, which are then uploaded to the PS to produce the global clusters.
-For example, the work~\cite{Dennis21a} extended $k$-means to the FL system but operating only one communication round, together with rigorous performance analysis under the data heterogeneity consideration.
-Different from \cite{Dennis21a}, the works~\cite{stallmann2022towards, pedrycz2021federated} adopted the fuzzy $k$-means to perform local clustering, while the global centroids are obtained from the received local centroids by $k$-means clustering.
-The work~\cite{hernandez2021federated} proposed a federated spectral clustering approach to train a generative model for each cluster, such that each data sample can be classified into only one cluster using the generated models.
+The works~\cite{stallmann2022towards, pedrycz2021federated} adopted the fuzzy $k$-means to perform local clustering, while the global centroids are obtained from the received local centroids by $k$-means clustering.
+The work~\cite{hernandez2021federated} proposed a federated spectral clustering approach to train a generative model for each cluster, such that each data sample can be classified to only one cluster using the generated models.
+Nevertheless, the above-mentioned FedC algorithms did not consider the data heterogeneity issue, thus hardly yielding satisfactory clustering performance as the clustering algorithm only works well in clustering datasets that are evenly spread around the centroids but fails in clustering datasets of complex and heterogeneous cluster structure~\cite{ma2022convergence,Dis_kmeans_2016,xu2021asynchronous}.